Oliss4t/Subtitle-Crawler/readme.md

 - [Mocks/Fixtures](src/unittest/python/fixtures.py)
 - [5 Unittests](src/unittest/python/download_subtitles_tests.py)
 #### 8. **Continuous Delivery:** show me your pipeline in e.g. Jenkins, Travis-CI, Circle-CI, GitHub Action, GitLab CI, etc. ####
+I used Jenkins for coninuous delivery.
+First I had troubles configuring the right [working directory](docs/jenkins/Jenkins_5.JPG), but after that i was able to build the project successfully as you can see in the following screenshots [project overview](docs/jenkins/Jenkins_1.JPG), [build output 1](docs/jenkins/Jenkins_2.JPG), [build output 2](docs/jenkins/Jenkins_3.JPG), [build](docs/jenkins/Jenkins_4.JPG).
+I included the following script calls:
+  - first I trigger the [pybuilder build](docs/jenkins/Jenkins_6.JPG)
+  - than I [send an email](docs/jenkins/Jenkins_7.JPG) after successful build via a [python script](send_mail.py)
+  - first i also wanted to generate the UML documentation from jenkins, but than decided to do that in pybuilder instead.
 #### 9. Use a good **IDE** and get fluent with it as e.g. IntelliJ.
 What are your favorite **Key-Shortcuts**?! ####
-I used the pycharm IDE for this project as you can see here.
+I used the pycharm IDE for this project as you can see e.g. from the screenshot from [build management](docs/buildManager/pybuilder.PNG).
 My favorite things and shortcuts are the following:
-- the rendered view of the readme.md is nice.
+  - the [rendered view](docs/pycharm/readme_rendering.png) of the readme.md is nice.
+  - configure commands in the [debug configuration](docs/pycharm/debug_configuration.png)
+  - block comment (control + umschalt + #)
+  - Refactor this (control + alt+ umschalt +T)
+  - Run (F10)
 #### 10. **DSL** Create a small DSL Demo example snippet in your code even if it does not contribute to your project ####
+I used the following small examples of domain-specific language patterns.
+  - I used [method chaining](src/main/python/main.py#L98) which follows the fluent interface principle
+  - I created a [command line interface](docs/tutorial/CLI.png) with the python package click.
+This enables the user to check the server status, configure a user and download subtitles.
+    He also gets [visual feedback](docs/tutorial/response_message.png) via color if the command was successful or not.
 #### 11. **Functional Programming** (prove that you have covered all functional aspects in your code as ####
 ####  - only final data structures ####
 ####  - (mostly) side effect free functions ####